-The student is considered to be on probation for "poor attendance," that is to say if the student's cumulative attendance falls below 80%.
-Should the student's average attendance fall below 80% while on probation, the student will be terminated.
-For an F-1 student visa, the student will be terminated from the school and from SEVIS for "poor attendance".
-Students will be notified of their attendance probation status with a written warning letter.
-Students will remain on probation for the following two weeks.
-Their attendance will be re-evaluated at the end of the two-week probationary period.
-Students are encouraged to remediate during the two-week period to improve their attendance.
+The student is considered to be on probation for "poor attendance," that is to say, if the student's cumulative attendance falls below 80%.
+Should the student's average attendance fall below 80% while on probation, the student may be suspended for up to two terms?
+For an F-1 visa student, the student will be terminated from SEVIS for "poor attendance."